TBD54566975/dwn-sdk-js/Q_AND_A.md

   The latter question is much easier to answer: an update needs to reference the record that it is updating.

   The answer to the first-part question is more complicated: `recordId` technically is not needed in an initial `RecordsWrite`, but we chose to include it for data model consistency with subsequent `RecordsWrite`, such that we can simply return the latest message of a record as the response to `RecordsRead` and `RecordsQuery` (for the most part, we still remove `authorization`) without needing to re-inject/rehydrate `recordId` into any initial `RecordsWrite`.
 It is also the same reason why `contextId` is required for the initial `RecordsWrite` of a protocol-authorized record.

+## Encryption

+- Why is `publicKeyId` required in `KeyEncryptionInput`?

+  It is required because the ID of the public key (more precisely the ID of the asymmetric key pair) used to encrypt the symmetric key will need to be embedded as metadata (named `rootKeyId`), so that when a derived private key (which also contains the key ID) is given to the SDK to decrypt an encrypted record, the SDK is able to select the correct encrypted key for decryption.
+This is useful because if there are multiple encrypted keys attached to the record, the correct encrypted key will be selected immediately without the code needing to trial-and-error on every key until a correct key is found.

+  Even if there is only one encrypted key attached to the encrypted record, there is no guarantee that the private key given is the correct corresponding private key, so it is still important to have the key ID so that the code can immediately reject the given private key if the ID does not match.
+There are a number of cases why a key ID mismatch can occur:

+  1. The DWN owner might have published multiple encryption keys, and a wrong encryption key is chosen.
+  1. The key used to encrypt the record might not be the DWN owner's key at all.
+For instance, a sender's encryption key is used instead.